Causal Ordering for Structure Learning from Time Series: Experiments

-\begin{itemize} \item \textbf{Window Causal Graph:} Restricts the full time causal graph to a finite lag window \(\tau_{\max}\), representing only edges from \(\rx_i^{t-\tau}\) to \(\rx_j^t\) for \(\tau \leq \tau_{\max}\).
+Temporal causal graphs can be represented at different granularities \citep{assaad2022survey}: \begin{itemize} \item \textbf{Window Causal Graph:} Restricts the full time causal graph to a finite lag window \(\tau_{\max}\), representing only edges from \(\rx_i^{t-\tau}\) to \(\rx_j^t\) for \(\tau \leq \tau_{\max}\).
 This trades off completeness for computational feasibility. \item \textbf{Summary Causal Graph:} Aggregates causal relationships across time without specifying exact lag indices, creating a more compact but less detailed representation as lagged and contemporaneous edges are represented the same way.
-Autocorrelated variables are represented with self-loops. \end{itemize}

-\rev{Window graphs are naturally more suitable to our method's use case.
+Autocorrelated variables are represented with self-loops. \end{itemize} Window graphs are naturally more suitable to our method's use case.
 However, we also include summary graphs in our study as we build upon TiMINo that outputs only this type of graphs.
-Including summary graphs allows us to directly compare to TiMINo.}
+Including summary graphs allows us to directly compare to TiMINo.